Bunny Crochet Snuggler

 So many of you love my darling amigurumi crochet heart pattern, my valentine crochet bottle cover and the ever so popular crochet heart appliqué!

-And if you’re looking for a beginner friendly afghan you might love the Bespoke Bliss Blanket.
+If you’re looking for a beginner friendly afghan you might love the Bespoke Bliss Blanket.
 Just pick out yarn in coordinating colors for a perfect gift!
+And if you’re looking to get into amigurumi making, my darling Laurel crochet doll is a must make!

 I love seeing your finished projects!
 If you enjoyed making this Crochet Snuggler Bunny or any of my crochet patterns, I’d love to see yours on Instagram, be sure to tag me @crochet365knittoo.
 If you are on Facebook, stop over to the Crochet 365 Knit Too Facebook page or pop over to the Crochet365KnitToo Club and share a photo!
 I’d love to see your work!